Rickin Sánchez

 Enrique "Rickin" Sánchez Betancourt (June 5, 1935 – January 17, 2023) was a Puerto Rican wrestling, boxing, and baseball television broadcaster, as well as a boxing promoter and television producer.
 He was the main broadcaster and producer used by Capitol Sports Promotions when that company's shows, mainly the one named "Superestrellas de la Lucha Libre" ("Wrestling Superstars"), were broadcast island-wide in Puerto Rico on Canal 4, then known as WAPA-TV.
 He left the company in 1984 after a dispute with part owner of WWC Victor Jovica.
 He was substituted by Hugo Savinovich.
 He briefly ran a wrestling promotion in 1985.
+In 1986 he acquired the rights to WWF TV for the Puerto Rico market and put WWE shows on WAPA.

 Sánchez studied elementary, middle and high school in Canóvanas.
 He entered the University of Puerto Rico at Mayagüez in 1952 where he took courses in Civil Engineering, although he finished a bachelor's degree in Surveying in 1955.
 He was also a boxing executive, being one of the organizers of the Puerto Rican Boxing Commission, alongside Héctor Cardona, Manolo Rodríguez, Tomás Ramos Librán and the famous singer, Felipe Rodriguez.
 He was a native of the northern city of Canovanas, where in 2016, he was the object of a municipal dedication.

 Sánchez was also formerly a radio show host, as he began his career hosting a show named "Tablero de los Deportes" ("Sports' Scoreboard"), where he joined to substitute the legendary Puerto Rican basketball player, Fufi Santori.